 - Visit the vet regularly.
 Thousands of dollars are usually spent on expensive treatments like surgery.
 Avoid such expenses by regularly bringing your pup to its routine vet check-ups.

 Saving money shouldn’t mean disregarding your dog’s needs.
-You may cut on costs while still providing excellent care for your Shar-Pei.
+You may cut costs while still providing excellent care for your Shar-Pei.

 Like other pets, Shar-Peis make great companions.
 This breed is fiercely loyal to its family.
 However, before purchasing or adopting this dog breed, consider initial, monthly, and yearly expenses.